You need to give your child the chance to learn to swim. It is 1 of the greatest gifts and a skill for life.

 A sport that provides a multitude of physical & mental benefits.
 Learn to swim is 1 of the greatest gifts for your child and a skill for life.

 Mastering any skill, builds confidence.
-As parent’s it’s our job to encourage and support our children as they tackle difficult tasks.
-Swimming lessons provides the added bonus of being in control of an environment which can potentially be unsafe.
+As parent’s, it’s our job to encourage and support our children as they tackle difficult tasks.
+Swimming lessons provide the added bonus of being in control of an environment which can potentially be unsafe.
 Once grasped, this makes every child feel as though they can achieve anything.

 An alarming number of children don’t know how to swim or have weak swimming ability.
 Drowning is one of the most common causes of accidental death for children, so being able to swim is an essential life-saving skill.
 Swimming is the only sport that can save your child’s life or teach them how to save someone else’s.

 There is water all around us.
 Water is a magnet for children.
 Would it not be great if you knew that your kids are water safe and that they can swim?
 You can send them on school camps, and take them to pools and the beach feeling confident that they will be safe in the water.
 (However, Never leave a young child unattended near water and do not trust a child’s life to another child)

 Teach your children to respect water.
 Teaching kids to swim is just as important as teaching them to walk.
 That is why our children have the right to appropriate and relevant swimming and water safety skills.
 Let your child start with learn to swim classes as soon as possible…It’s A SKILL FOR LIFE

 2. Through swimming your child will build courage that will lead to confidence

 “There is a enormously confident swimmer within you – all it takes is for you to take charge and bring that mentally relentless athlete out”.